 In my Ultimate Fudgy Brownie recipe, I call for whipping the eggs and sugar for 3 minutes.
 This creates kind of a meringue crackled crust on top.

-In my Brown Butter Brownies, heavily inspired by Stella Parks, I call for beating the eggs and sugar until they’re completely and totally foamed, which takes around 8 minutes.
+In my Brown Butter Brownies (pictured above), heavily inspired by Stella Parks, I call for beating the eggs and sugar until they’re completely and totally foamed, which takes around 8 minutes.
 The time actually totally depends on your mixer power.

 In my Best Easy Brownie recipe, I shortcut this foaming technique by calling for whisking the eggs, sugar, and butter together by hand for 1 minute.
 However, this is done after the sugar is added to the hot butter and melted chocolate mixture.
 The heat encourages dissolution of the sugar into the water content.